jangrudo/ai-apocalypse/README.md

 is natural selection.
 It’s not intelligent.
 It doesn’t have intent.
 It also cannot be switched off.

 It’s also much more powerful.
-Natural selection is this allmighty God which has created all life on Earth out of nothing, and it created us humans too.
+Natural selection is this almighty God which has created all life on Earth out of nothing, and it created us humans too.
 For a long time we’ve been considering ourselves the crown of creation.
 We exterminated all competing human species which happened to coexist with us, and then destroyed (and continue to destroy) a